 Throughout the years, producers have worked with animals to create some of the most memorable commercials.
 Who can forget the “¡Yo quiero Taco Bell!” chihuahua, the Bush’s Baked Beans Golden Retriever Duke, Bud Light’s Bull Terrier Spud McKenzie, or the Cadbury Bunny?

 Each of these commercials proved a hit for adults and children alike.
 Cadbury even took it a step further with a Cadbury bunny auditions” commercial featuring many different animals.

 Including animals in your online videos can add an element of fun or downright silliness to your marketing strategy.
 It can be a great move for your brand to occasionally incorporate lighthearted material in your online presence.
 If you are seriously considering using an animal in your next marketing video, here are some tips:

-Tip 1: You are the director, the animal is not
+1. You are the Director, the Animal is Not

-Even the most well-behaved animals can become distracted so when working with them, attempt to start with a focus and finish filming as quickly as possible.
-We recommend not having other animals or too many people around (unless they are also in the video).
+Even the most well-behaved animals can become distracted.
+When working with them, attempt to start off focused, and finish filming as quickly as possible.
+We recommend not having other animals or too many people around, unless they are also in the video.

 Have you ever cast an animal in an online video commercial?
 How did it go, and do you have any words of wisdom to share?
 Be sure to leave your tips, experiences, and favorite animal talents with us on Facebook and Twitter.